ComplexSec/tryhackme/Common Linux Privesc/notes.md

 	### Crontab contents

 	Cron is used to schedule commands at a specific time.
 Scheduled commands/tasks are known as *cron jobs*.
 The `crontab` command creates a crontab file containing commands and instructions for the cron daemon to execute.

+## Abusing SUID/GUID Files

+First step in Linux priv esc is checking for files with the SUID/GUID bit set - means that files can be run with permission of the file owner/group.

+### SUID Binary

+When special permission is given to each user, it becomes SUID or SGID.
+When extra bit "4" is set to user(Owner), it becomes SUID(set User ID) and when bit "2" is set to group, it becomes SGID (set Group ID)

+The permissions to look for are

+* SUID (rws-__rwx__-rwx)
+* GUID (rwx-__rws__-rwx)

+### Finding SUID Binaries

+To locate SUID binaries, utilized the find command by using `find / -perm -u=s -type f 2>/dev/null`

+* `find` initiates the find command
+* `/` searches the whole file system
+* `-perm` searches for files with specific permissions
+* `-u=s` any of the permission bits mode are set for the file.
+Symbolic modes are accepted
+* `-type f` only searches for files
+* `2>/dev/null` suppresses errors